ManticoreGamesInc/platform-documentation/DOCUMENTATION.md

 ## Markdown

-In addition to the standard [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) we also use [additional extensions](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) for code highlighting, info blocks, icons, etc. and also a few custom features that help with getting good layouts done faster:
+In addition to the standard [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) we also use [additional extensions](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) for code highlighting, info blocks, icons, etc. and, also a few custom features that help with getting good layouts done faster:

 - `{: .image-inline-text}` for positioning text vertically centered next to an image.